 As a foodie, I will never tell you not to eat on your trips.
-In fact, I will willingly spend a good amount of my travel funds on Michelin starred restaurants if I happen to be in that country.
+In fact, I will willingly spend a good amount of my travel funds on Michelin-starred restaurants if I happen to be in that country.
 Between splurging and saving, it is always about getting the balance.

 For coffee and drinks, I will either buy takeaway coffee instead of sitting down in a café as the price is hugely different.
 To save further, you can even make your own coffee in your flask.
-For the rest of the day, I will fill my flask with drinking water from water fountains instead of buying disposable one which costs at least €2.
+For the rest of the day, I will fill my flask with drinking water from water fountains instead of buying a disposable one which costs at least €2.

 For breakfast, I will buy bread from the bakery or supermarket and make sandwiches with the spread I brought or even ham or cheese I buy from supermarkets.
-For more luxurious breakfast, you can also buy juices or milk which can be drank across a few days. ( Purchase the size of the beverage according to the number of days you are staying in the same accommodation, if not you can carry them along in a bag if it is winter and they will not spoil easily)
+For a more luxurious breakfast, you can also buy juices or milk which can be drunk over a few days. ( Purchase the size of the beverage according to the number of days you are staying in the same accommodation, if not you can carry them along in a bag if it is winter and they will not spoil easily)

 - Bring some local food which you can eat with just having an electric kettle and this can save you up to SGD 200 on meals